Trazodone – Versatile Depression Medication – Sometimes Misused & Abused

 Trazodone came into being in the 1960s.
 The federal Food and Drug Administration (FDA) approved Trazodone for the treatment of depression in 1981.
 Some of the brand names for Trazodone are Oleptro, Desyrel, and Desyrel Dividose.
 Often, an essential thing to know about medication, like Trazodone, is experts don’t fully and completely understand how it works.
 They also seem divided about whether or not physicians should even prescribe it to their patients.

-Trazodone modulates and increases serotonin levels, a chemical in the brain that’s associated with mood feelings of pleasure.
+Trazodone modulates and increases serotonin levels, a chemical in the brain associated with mood feelings of pleasure.
 Most trazodone abuse starts by taking more than the prescribed dosage.
 With the potential for addiction and withdrawal, Always follow the prescribing physician’s instructions

 - It is unknown at this time just how many users are actively engaged in abusing Trazodone.